Global Cold Compression Therapy Market 2026 – 2035

 Why Direct Sales Maintains Strong Position?

 Online sellers are changing fast with a 32% market share owing to the development of e-commerce, direct-to-consumer advertising, and the online shopping convenience of consumers.
-Online sites of manufacturers place devices into the hands of consumers without any distributor mark-up, allowing competitive pricing and direct relationships with customers.
+Online sites of manufacturers place devices into the hands of consumers without any distributor markup, allowing competitive pricing and direct relationships with customers.
 E-commerce platforms such as Amazon, where consumers can find other brands with customer reviews influencing buying behavior, and subscription services, in which consumers can rent a device (or even replacement therapy) monthly, offer consumers access to other brands.
-At 26% offline retail encompasses medical supply stores, pharmacies, and sporting goods retailers that offer consumer-grade cold compression devices to be purchased by walking into their outlets, especially non-motorized devices that cost less than USD 100 and can be purchased on impulse.
+At 26%, offline retail encompasses medical supply stores, pharmacies, and sporting goods retailers that offer consumer-grade cold compression devices to be purchased by walking into their outlets, especially non-motorized devices that cost less than USD 100 and can be purchased on impulse.

 Report Scope